La La Land (2017) Review

 The movie is, in every respect, built as an ode to cinema and works towards its purposeful goal of being a ‘classic’; something that is clearly evident in certain portions of the film itself.
 Despite this at times patronising yet still admirable (and certainly successful) trait, the film still manages to offer a reductive and almost infuriatingly simple and overly typical character introduction to Gosling’s Sebastian via a short interaction with his Sister, a character barely seen throughout the rest of the film and clearly shoe-horned in for some forced character development.
 In hindsight it seems as if the information gained throughout the sequence was not important enough to the film to be kept in the finished product, with a forced admission to being a ‘hopeless romantic’ seeming more of a juvenile and ill-informed means of introducing the character’s true needs than was necessary.
 The importance of these less-than-good portions of the film are of a significant enough size to be noticed, yet the movie’s otherworldly visual and musical qualities ensure that these momentary lapses in smart decision making do very little to change the overall reception of the picture as the absolute classic that it undoubtedly is.

 Conclusively, La La Land is a must-see movie.
-Everything from the acting to the writing, and its music to its direction, is of a quality we’ve rarely bared witness to, and the overwhelming sense of history in the making is simply undeniable.
-For all the ways that it analyses the film industry and the intricacies that it offers beyond those I’ve already referenced, and for the sheer beauty and devastating magnificence of its overall presentation, La La Land must be regarded as an instant classic that may never get old.
+Everything from the acting to the writing, and its music to its direction, is of a quality we’ve rarely witnessed, and the overwhelming sense of history in the making is simply undeniable.
+For all the ways that it analyses the film industry and the intricacies that it offers beyond those already referenced, and for the sheer beauty and devastating magnificence of its overall presentation, La La Land must be regarded as an instant classic that may never get old.